MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 scan latency.

-Last notes on inlining, the compiler makes decisions about inlining that can be very hard to understand, you change something random seemingly irrelevant, and suddenly the binary increases in size of 25% and latency increases by about the same amount because the compiler decided to inline something that doesn't fit with your performance goals.
+Last notes on inlining, the compiler makes decisions about inlining that can be very hard to understand, you change something seemingly irrelevant, and suddenly the binary increases in size by 25% and latency increases by about the same amount because the compiler decided to inline something that doesn't fit with your performance goals.
 I want the scan-loop to be fast, but the compiler saw an opportunity to make something else fast at the expense of the scan-loop, for example.
 It's not a *bad* decision, but it's a bad fit.